AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 ![Financial reports view](assets/reports-view.png ) <!-- REPLACE IMG -->

-There are two available tables to enable you to see in-depth information about all of your payouts---the data visualization view and the report view.
+There are two available Payouts reporting views to enable you to see in-depth information about all of your payouts---the data visualization view and the report view.

 The Payouts views show comprehensive payout information at-a-glance, allowing you full transparency into the payment amount, processed volume, and detailed reporting on the transaction level for financial reconciliation.